BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] During onboarding, user is presented with a currency selector
+- [x] During onboarding, user is presented with a currency selector
-- [ ] Currency selector displays a searchable list of currencies (USD, EUR, GBP, etc.)
+- [ ] Currency selector displays a searchable list of currencies (USD, EUR, GBP, etc.) (only 7 currencies available)
-- [ ] Each currency shows its symbol and code (e.g., "USD - $")
+- [ ] Each currency shows its symbol and code (e.g., "USD - $") (shows code only)
-- [ ] User can search/filter currencies by name or code
+- [ ] User can search/filter currencies by name or code (dropdown, not searchable)
-- [ ] User can select one primary currency
+- [x] User can select one primary currency
-- [ ] Default currency is pre-selected based on selected country
+- [x] Default currency is pre-selected based on selected country
-- [ ] Currency selection is required to proceed
+- [x] Currency selection is required to proceed
-- [ ] Selected currency is saved to family settings
+- [x] Selected currency is saved to family settings
-- [ ] This becomes the default currency for all accounts and transactions
+- [x] This becomes the default currency for all accounts and transactions
-- [ ] User can change currency later in settings (with data conversion implications)
+- [ ] User can change currency later in settings (with data conversion implications) (NOT IMPLEMENTED - no settings page)

 **Maybe App Reference:**